bnojavan/bnojavan/README.md

 I am a machine learning scientist responsible for the design, implementation, and deployment of machine learning algorithms.
 I am experienced in applying machine learning and computer vision in various applications and industries and have led projects end to end.
 I hold a Ph.D. in Computer Science and I am committed to bring creative ideas to life.

 I am passionate about understanding and computationally modeling human behavior and enabling computers with similar behaviors.
 These behaviors include a wide range from enabling a computer to recognize a user's smile to building a virtual human or a robot surgeon.
 I get excited to work on multidisciplinary projects and I am always up for collaborating with experts from different fields.
-Machine learning and computer vision has been two of the main tools that I have used to pursue my interests.

 Research Interests